We all have that one example of terrible customer service.

 Ideally, look to engage with customers in semi-controlled environments.
 This creates a natural dialogue between individuals while still maintaining the professional barrier.
 A Q&A session, for instance, is a great way to achieve this.

-Customers quickly lose interesting in communication when it doesn’t seem to result in change.
+Customers quickly lose interest in communication when it doesn’t seem to result in change.

 If you want to promote customer communication, you need to show you’re listening.
 Take actions relating to customer feedback, and don’t be afraid to explain your reasons.